-- 10.3 Discuss the proposal in the context of the South East Queensland regional plan, the Brisbane City Council City Plan and any relevant Priority Development Area Development Scheme - 10.4 Provide a copy of the proposed plan of development (or local area plan) explaining how the plan may vary the Brisbane City planning scheme or a priority development area development scheme. - 10.5 Discuss the compatibility of the project with the surrounding area and the Brisbane region, taking into consideration the proposed measures that would be used to avoid or minimise impacts.
-The discussion should include: - existing and proposed land uses, in and around the project area, referring to regional plans and the local government planning scheme - any tenures overlying and adjacent to the project site, and any to be applied for as part of this project - state interests identified in the State Planning Policy (SPP) - locational factors influencing the choice of site. - 10.6 Describe and illustrate the visual impact of the construction and operation of the project.
-Include major views, view sheds, outlooks and features contributing to the amenity of the area, including assessment from private residences. - 10.7 Present feasible alternatives of the project's configuration (including individual elements) that may improve environmental outcomes. - 10.8 Identify potential and actual areas of acid sulfate soils.
-Where potential areas are identified, further investigations (including field surveys) should be undertaken in accordance with the SPP and accepted industry guidelines. - Detail any known or potential sources of contaminated land.
-Describe how any proposed land use may result in land becoming contaminated.

-10.10 Identify existing and potential native title rights and interests possibly impacted by the project and the potential for managing those impacts by an Indigenous Land Use Agreement or other measure.
+- 10.3.
+Provide a copy of the proposed plan of development (or local area plan), in the preferred planning scheme format, explaining how the plan may vary the Livingstone Shire planning scheme. - 10.4.
+Discuss the compatibility of the project with the surrounding area and the Yeppoon region, taking into consideration the proposed measures that would be used to avoid or minimise impacts.
+The discussion should include: - (a) existing and proposed land uses, in and around the project area, referring to regional plans and the local government planning scheme - (b) how the proposal will integrate with existing community facilities and infrastructure - (c) any tenures overlying and adjacent to the project site, and any to be applied for as part of this project - (d) state interests identified in the State Planning Policy (SPP) - (e) factors influencing the location of elements within the site - (f) consideration of existing supply of urban land catered for in the current planning scheme, as well as impacts from the development on other residential growth corridors - (g) forecasting to demonstrate the need and scale for the proposed retail and residential components of the project. - 10.5.
+Discuss the proposal in the context of the Central Queensland statutory regional plan. - 10.6.
+Describe and illustrate the visual impact of the construction and operation of the project.
+Include major views, view sheds, outlooks, and features contributing to the amenity of the area, including assessment from private residences and the coast (including views from the ocean). - 10.7.
+Present feasible alternatives of the project's configuration (including individual elements) that may improve environmental outcomes. - 10.8.
+Describe how the project may affect the outstanding universal value and integrity of the Great Barrier Reef World Heritage Area. - 10.9.
+Outline how the project will maintain or enhance general public access to or along the foreshore, unless this is contrary to the protection of coastal resources or public safety. - 10.10.
+Detail any known or potential sources of contaminated land.
+Describe how any proposed land use may result in land becoming contaminated. - 10.11.
+Identify existing and potential native title rights and interests possibly impacted by the project and the potential for managing those impacts by an Indigenous Land Use Agreement or other measure.